 Refer a Child in Need

 Are you concerned about the wellbeing or safety of a child?
 Anyone in the community can make a referral.
-Child FIRST, as the access point for family services, is progressively transitioning to The Orange Door.
+Child FIRST, as the access point for family services, has transitioned to The Orange Door.

 The Orange Door

 The Orange Door is the new access point for women, children and young people who are experiencing family violence, or families who need assistance with the care and wellbeing of children to access the services they need to be safe and supported.

 The Orange Door is an integrated support service that brings together workers from specialist family violence, child and family, Aboriginal and men’s services to provide a coordinated network of specialist support services.